wilsonCernWq/VisIt-OSPRay/README.md

 in [`exclude/tools/removelist.txt`](exclude/tools/removelist.txt) file.
 However it will not cause any problem if those files are not removed.

 ### Running the Development Version
 Currently in this branch I have also implemented a version to test the new OSPRay distributed framebuffer.
-In order to test this functionality, you need to set the environmental variable `VTKOSPRAY_ARGS` to be `"--osp:mpi-distribute"`.
+In order to test this functionality, you need to set the environmental variable `VTKOSPRAY_ARGS` to be `"--osp:mpi-distributed"`.